OpenTermsArchive/contrib-versions/Twitpic/Terms of Service.md

 *   5\.
 Limitations of Liability
 *   6\.
 General

-We have made revisions to these Terms of Service, effective May 25th, 2018.
-You can see the new Terms of Service here \[https://twitter.com/tos#update-intlTerms\].
-By continuing to use our services after May 25th, you agree to the new Terms of Service.
-A summary of changes can be found on our Help Center \[https://help.twitter.com/rules-and-policies/update-privacy-policy\].

-These Terms of Service (“Terms”) govern your access to and use of our services, including our various websites, SMS, APIs, email notifications, applications, buttons, widgets, ads, commerce services, and our other covered services (https://support.twitter.com/articles/20172501) that link to these Terms (collectively, the “Services”), and any information, text, links, graphics, photos, videos, or other materials or arrangements of materials uploaded, downloaded or appearing on the Services (collectively referred to as “Content”).
-By using the Services you agree to be bound by these Terms.

   1. Who May Use the Services

 You may use the Services only if you agree to form a binding contract with Twitter and are not a person barred from receiving services under the laws of the applicable jurisdiction.
 If you are accepting these Terms and using the Services on behalf of a company, organization, government, or other legal entity, you represent and warrant that you are authorized to do so.